The Environment and Climate Change Law Review: South Korea

-The Protection of Public Interests Reporters Act provides legal basis for the protection provided for whistleblowers.
-Any whistleblower who discloses acts detrimental to the public interest (e.g., acts detrimental to the health and safety of people, the environment, the interests of consumers or fair competition) shall be protected by the Anti-Corruption and Civil Rights Commission.
+The Protection of Public Interests Reporters Act provides the legal basis for the protection offered for whistle-blowers.
+Any whistle-blower who discloses acts detrimental to the public interest (e.g., acts detrimental to the health and safety of people, the environment, the interests of consumers or fair competition) shall be protected by the Anti-Corruption and Civil Rights Commission.
 The protection provided by the Anti-Corruption and Civil Rights Commission includes confidentiality, exemption from responsibility, prohibition of disadvantageous measures, preferential treatment and other relevant measures.

 Korea has enacted and implemented multiple specialised environmental statutes to deal specifically with individual sources of pollutants.
 However, in 2017, the Act on the Integrated Control of Pollutant-Discharging Facilities was promulgated and introduced a new legal regime, the integrated environmental management system (IEMS), which is applicable to large-scale business sites having great impact on the environment.